scverse/squidpy/docs/release/notes-dev.md

   be expressed as a SpatialData transformation, so writing to an `images/...` path materialises the warped image rather than registering it lazily.
 Adds an `align_images` method family and `squidpy.experimental.methods.align_samples.fit_stalign_image`.
+- The experimental STalign solver now runs its whole gradient descent as a single compiled `lax.while_loop` instead of a Python loop around a jitted step, about **4.6x faster** per iteration (2.20 to 0.46 ms on the reference fixture, so `niter=5000` drops from ~11s to ~2.4s).
+  Numerically unchanged: the reference suite still matches the original implementation at 1, 5, 50 and 500 iterations.
+- The experimental STalign solver returns the per-iteration `energies` trace and `n_iter`, and accepts optional `tol` / `patience` early stopping.
+Off by default.
+Note the objective changes definition at iteration 50, when the mixture-weight E step engages, so the convergence window deliberately never spans that point.
 - **Breaking (experimental):** {func}`squidpy.experimental.tl.align_by_landmarks` takes `in_` /
   `out` / `copy` in place of `spatial_key` / `key_added` / `output_mode`, and its coordinate-system
   arguments are renamed `cs_ref` / `cs_query`.
 Because `out` is always named explicitly, the guard